KJCats/My-Notes/3 - Zettelkasten/How to write Mini-Essays.md

 	- Start with something Emotional
 	- Or a Question: "Is ... really ... ?"
 	- Start in the middle of the Topic
+- Add Context if needed

 #### Body

-- Write down about the topic
-- Answer the starting Statement/Question
+- Only Answer the
-- \:

 # References